-We spoke with Dr. Michael Sterns of 4Paws Mobile Veterinary Services in Mountain View, CA about questions that come up frequently when cat parents have a sick cat.
+We spoke with Dr. Michael Sterns, DVM about questions that come up frequently when cat parents have a sick cat.

-The pancreas is part of the endocrine and digestive system, which is vital for the digestion of foods, producing the enzymes that digest food, and producing insulin.
+The pancreas is part of the endocrine and digestive system, which is vital for the digestion of foods, producing the digestive enzymes to breakdown food, and producing insulin.
 Anatomically, cats are different than dogs in that the pancreatic and hepatic ducts empty together into the small intestine, linking the disease to general inflammatory conditions in the bowel and liver.

 What does the pancreas do in cats?

 The pancreas has two functions, the first (endocrine pancreas) involves special cells that produce insulin to control blood sugar.
 The second function, (exocrine pancreas) is to produce the precursors to the enzymes that help to digest food.
 It is the exocrine pancreas that is involved in feline pancreatitis when the enzymes are activated abnormally early within the pancreas, causing digestion of the organ itself.